GameServerManagers/LinuxGSM-Docs/Rust.md

 ```
 oxide.reload PluginName
 ```
+# RCON

-# Send RCON commands:
+## Send RCON commands:

 RCON is the protocol used to send commands to your server.
 You will need a tool to use it.
 Here are 3 of them:
 * Rusty: http://oxidemod.org/resources/rusty-server-rcon-administration-tool.53/
 * Rustadmin: https://www.rustadmin.com/ (supports both rconweb=1 and rconweb=0)
 * Facepunch web tool: http://facepunch.github.io/webrcon/#/home

-To use an external software like Rusty, you need to alter `rustserver` script with `rconweb="0"`.
+To use software like Rusty, you need to alter LinuxGSM config and change `rconweb="0"`.
 To use Facepunch tool or Rustadmin, you can leave it at default `rconweb="1"`

-Note: Facepunch web tool currently don't accept domain names, you need to enter server IP.
+> Note: Facepunch web tool currently don't accept domain names, you need to enter server IP.

-#Essential commands
+## Essential RCON Commands

 ```
 save ; will save the server state (useful before a stop or restart)